nealbob/nealbob.github.io/_posts/2026-9-21-greatest-team2.md

 ## A model of team performance

 To get a better picture, we have to go a bit further and build a statistical model.
 I won't bore you with the details ([they can be found here for those interested]({{ '/methods/afl-team-strength-model/' | relative_url }})).
-The basic idea is to measure the performance of each team in each season since 1990, controlling for the quality of the opposition, travel, hosting status (i.e., home or away), and partially pooled ground-specific familiarity effects.
-This model makes use of both home-and-away games and finals (with equal weight) and can be used to produce a 'model-adjusted' win rate: the percentage of games each team would win against a common league-wide opponent distribution at a neutral venue.
+The basic idea is to measure the performance of each team in each season since 1990, controlling for the quality of the opposition, venue familiarity, travel, and hosting status (i.e., home or away).
+This model makes use of both home-and-away games and finals (with equal weight) and can be used to produce a 'model-adjusted' win rate: the percentage of games each team would win against an "average" opponent at a neutral venue.
 The results look like this:

 ![Model adjusted win rates]({{ '/images/afl-greatest-team/model-adjusted-team-strength.png' | relative_url }})

 Overall, the long-run rankings since 1990 don't change that much.
-Geelong are still out in front, although the gap to Collingwood is reduced by about a quarter (from 9.8 percentage points to 7.2).
+Geelong are still out in front, although the gap to Collingwood is reduced by about a quarter (from 9.8% to 7.3%).
 Meanwhile, some non-Victorian teams, particularly Adelaide and Sydney, improve a bit in the rankings.

-We shouldn't trivialise the effects of the draw: who plays who and where, can have a big effect on ladder position within individual seasons.
+We shouldn't trivialise the effects of the draw: who plays whom, and where, can have a big effect on ladder position within individual seasons.
 But over 36 years, it tends to wash out.
 There are more results we could get into here, including Victorian versus non-Victorian teams and the fact that Collingwood's draw may not be as favourable as many people think.
 But let's leave that for another time.

 For now we can answer one of our questions.
 Has Geelong's win rate been inflated by Kardinia Park?
 Yes, but only a little bit.